protectai/llm-guard/docs/output_scanners/json.md

 # JSON Scanner

-This scanner identifies and validates the presence of JSON structures within given outputs.
+This scanner identifies and validates the presence of JSON structures within given outputs, and returns a repaired JSON if possible.

 ## Challenge

 There might be cases where it's necessary to validate the presence of properly formatted JSONs in outputs.

-This scanner is designed to detect these JSON structures and validate their correctness.
+This scanner is designed to detect these JSON structures, validate their correctness and return a repaired JSON.

 ## How it works

 At its core, the scanner utilizes regular expressions and the built-in `json` library to detect potential JSON structures and subsequently validate them.
+To repair, it uses [json_repair](https://github.com/mangiucugna/json_repair) library.

 It can also be configured to ensure a certain number of valid JSON structures are present in the output.

 !!! note